hyperledger/besu-docs/docs/public-networks/reference/api/index.md

 ### `plugins_reloadPluginConfig`

-If this method is used with no parameters passed, all plugins are reloaded, otherwise the named plugins' configurations are reloaded.
+When you call this method without parameters, all plugins are reloaded.
+If you specify names, only those plugins are reloaded.
 This method awaits all reloads before returning its result.

 #### Parameters